TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/MessagingAndEventPubSub/PulsarSample/PulsarChunkingAndBatching/readme.md

 * Send us a note at `tci@tibco.com`

 ## Help
-Please visit our TIBCO Cloud™ Integration documentation and TIBCO Flogo® Enterprise documentation on docs.tibco.com for additional information.
+Please visit our https://integration.cloud.tibco.com/docs/ and TIBCO Flogo® Enterprise documentation on https://docs.tibco.com/ for additional information.

 ## License
 This TCI Flogo SDK and Samples project is licensed under a BSD-type license.
 See [license.txt](license.txt).